Our Verdict

 Common questions about this comparison

-Valerion StreamMaster Plus2 is better for 4K gaming with its consistent 4ms input lag at 4K.
-BenQ TK710 has 16ms input lag when gaming in 4K, although it achieves 4ms at 1080p/240Hz.
+The Valerion StreamMaster Plus2 is superior for 4K gaming, boasting an impressive 4ms input lag at 4K.
+The BenQ TK710's input lag at 4K is 16ms, though it achieves 4ms at 1080p/240Hz.

 Explore Other Categories